nanodino/fantasy-front/README.md

 # learnings + things to research

 - the streamlit connection does not allow one to view the list of spreadsheets apparently.
 Not a huge fan of my current implementation but I wanted to get basic read/write functionality done quickly

+# things to do

+- make sure I have the right link after my computer meltdown